 The ember threat and the Home Ignition Zone

 Research tells us that the majority of homes ignite during a wildfire as a result of embers or small flames.
 There are steps that homeowners can take to reduce the risk, with the most important efforts occurring on and immediately around the home.
-Learn what actions you can take to reduce your risk of loss.

 Areas of improvements in and around the Home: